metablaster/WindowsFirewallRuleset/Docs/Remote.md

 If credentials are required, this may happend due to invalid username\password.\
-It may also happen if the administrative account used to deploy firewall has no password set, in which case password must be set because WinRM doesn't support passwordless authentication.
+It may also happen if the administrative account used to deploy firewall has no password set, in which case password must be set because WinRM doesn't support passwordless authentication.\
+Although it should be possible for passwordless logon by configuring GPO on remote computer:\
+`Computer Configuration/Windows Settings/Security Settings/Local Policies/Security Options/Accounts`
+"Limit local account use of blank passwords to console logon only"

 > [localhost] Connecting to remote server localhost failed with the following error message : Access is denied.